cuthbertLab/music21/buildDoc/rst/overviewStreams.rst

 Appending and Inserting Objects into Streams
 ---------------------------------------------

 Streams provide a way to structure and position music21 objects both hierarchically (as Streams nested within Streams) and temporally (as objects and Streams placed in time).
-Objects stored on lists are called elements, and must be either a :class:`~music21.base.Music21Object` or an object contained within a :class:`~music21.base.ElementWrapper`.
+Objects stored on lists are called elements, and be a :class:`~music21.base.Music21Object` (almost everything in music21 is a Music21Object, such as Note, Chord, TimeSignature, etc.).
+If you want to put an object that's not a Music21Object in a Stream, put it in an :class:`~music21.base.ElementWrapper`.
 Streams store their objects internally on a list called :attr:`~music21.stream.Stream.elements`, though direct manipulation of this list is rarely needed.

 The most common application of Streams is as a place to store Notes.
 For an introduction to Notes, see :ref:`overviewNotes`; for complete documentation on Notes, see :ref:`moduleNote`.